TobiPeterG/AMU/README.md

   https://wiki.manjaro.org/index.php/Plymouth
   A step-by-step explanation on what to do is also given down below!

+  Pamac (the default package manager) is used to update the system!

   The updates are only executed at shutdown, not at reboot.

 # Features